mattstone/Plus-Ultra/README.md

 Starter app with everything needed to launch and run a business.
 Just add an idea and designer.

-Modern Rails 7 Hotwire app, embracing the the no build philosophy on the front-end.
+Modern Rails 7 Hotwire app. embracing the the no build philosophy on the front-end.
 All javascripts are loaded via Import Maps.

 Note: Not production ready.
 Still work in progress.
 Aim is to be completed in Feb 2024.